denten-books/plain-text/1-chapter.md

 content (message, information, etc.).

-When drawing the analogy between mental and mechanical precesses, Wittgenstein explicitly regents the model of language as a "psychophysical" mechanism.
+When drawing the analogy between mental and mechanical precesses, Wittgenstein explicitly rejects the model of language as a "psychophysical" mechanism.
 Rather, as the title of the work suggests, Wittgenstein is in search for the "grammar" governing the engagement: between speakers and listeners, readers and writers, player pianos and musical scores.
 By the end of the work, grammar emerges as a set of "conventions."
 Wittgenstein complicates the mechanism by inserting an extra layer of "rules" that mediate between symbol and machine or mental state.
-A convention may be included in a chart, for example.
+A convention could be included in a chart, for example.
 And it is possible that "there is a part of the mechanism which resembles the chart, and is inserted between the language-part of the mechanism and the rest of it" [@wittgenstein_philosophical_1974, 190].
+"Imagine a language consisting of commands," Wittgenstein writes in conclusion.
+It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly" [@wittgenstein_philosophical_1974, 197] The grammar, like a table of correspondences, explains the meaning of the signs.
+Today, we would call it a "program."
+The translates arbitrary symbolic notion into physical action.
 In this way, we can move away from speaking of "intended effects" or "proper abidance," and rather concentrate on this mediating layer that describes the rules of engagement.

-"Imagine a language consisting of commands," Wittgenstein writes in conclusion.
-It is to direct a human "forwards," "back," "right," and "left," "quickly" and "slowly."
-The grammar, like a table of correspondences, "explains the meaning of the signs.
-It is a program.
-It translates arbitrary symbolic notion into physical action.

-"But if thinking consists only in writing or speaking, why shouldn't a machine do it?
-Could a machine be in pain" [@wittgenstein_philosophical_1974, 17]?
-Could it have internal states?
-"It is a travesty of the truth to say: thinking is an activity of our mind, as writing is an activity of the hand" [@wittgenstein_philosophical_1974, 17].

 ### Lectures and Remarks